At 17, this sexual abuse survivor set out to fix a broken system

-Cochabamba, Bolivia (CNN)Brisa de Angulo grew up in Bolivia and remembers having a wonderful childhood.
+Cochabamba, Bolivia (CNN)Brisa De Angulo grew up in Bolivia and remembers having a wonderful childhood.
 That is, until she was 15.

 That's when she suffered repeated sexual abuse by an adult in her extended family.